MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 ## Block specific sidebar apps (Deprecated)

 > [!NOTE]
-> This applies to Microsoft Edge 126 and earlier.
-It is recommended to use the [**block sidebar apps using URLs**](#block-sidebar-apps-except-search-using-urls) instead.
+> This applies to Microsoft Edge 107 and later.
+Starting from Microsoft Edge 127 it is recommended to use [**block sidebar apps using URLs**](#block-sidebar-apps-except-search-using-urls) instead.

 You can use the [ExtensionInstallBlockList](/deployedge/microsoft-edge-policies#extensioninstallblocklist) policy to control which sidebar apps are blocked.